cannon281/pyskl/README.md

 conda activate pyskl
 pip install -e .
 ```
-## Data Preparation to train
+## Data preparation to train

-We preprocess our Safer-Activies dataset to generate skeleton keypoints in pkl format, download the PKL keypoints from this link.
+We preprocess our Safer-Activities dataset to generate skeleton keypoints in pkl format, download the pkl keypoints from this link.
-Place the all pkl files inside Pkl folder in the project root directory
+Place the all pkl files inside "Pkl" folder in the project root directory

-## Weight file Preparation to test
+## Weight file preparation to test

-We provide the model weights files generated during training, download the pth files from this link.
+We provide the final model weight file generated during training, download the pth files from this link.
-Place the all pth files inside weights folder in the project root directory.
+Place the all pth files inside "weights" folder in the project root directory.

 ## Training & Testing